michalasia10/pro-notion/ARCHITECTURE_EVENTS.md

 6.  **Result Publication:** After finishing, the Asynq handler publishes a result event (e.g., `CriticalPathCalculated`) back to the Watermill bus.

-7.  **Frontend Notification:** The `WebSocketNotifier` (another Watermill subscriber) listens for result events and pushes updates to the client via WebSockets.
+7.  **Frontend Notification:** The `SSENotifier` (another Watermill subscriber) listens for result events and pushes updates to the client via Server-Sent Events.

 ## 3. Benefits of this Architecture